 - ConnectionsUpgraded Wi-Fi, USB port and new HDMI 2.1 input

-With a new look, more powerful processing, upgraded Wi-Fi and an HDMI input, can it fend off renewed competition from the likes of Apple?
+There’s not as much competition at this price but what is available is formidable in the form of the five-star Apple TV 4K.
+With a new look, more powerful processing, upgraded Wi-Fi and an HDMI input, can the Fire TV Cube fend off the competition from Apple?
 And would it have been too difficult for Amazon to call it Fire TV Cube³?

 - Natty new look